marlonsantini/ValoGuide/README.md

 - [Coil](https://coil-kt.github.io/coil/) - For Loading images from Urls.

 ## Architecture
-Valorant Agents is Multi-modular application with a meaningful separation for layers and features with the necessary grouping.
+ValoGuide is Multi-modular application with a meaningful separation for layers and features with the necessary grouping.
 With MVVM architecture with an additional Domain layer for each module by itself.

 Modules Design: